Mona Leaves-a: Cultural references

 Mike B. Anderson (pictured) directed the episode.

 The title is a reference to Da Vinci's most famous painting, the Mona Lisa.
 This is the third Simpsons episode to be named after the painting, after "Moaning Lisa", "Moe'N'a Lisa" and before "Loan-a Lisa".
 Homer compares Mona's disappearances to the show Scrubs when he says "You keep disappearing and reappearing — and it's not funny."
-When Homer escapes on the Union Jack parachute, it parodies the film The Spy Who Loved Me.
+The base with the rocket of nuclear waste inside the mountain is a reference to the James Bond Film You Only Live Twice in which there is a rocket base located inside of a volcano.
+When Homer escapes the base on the Union Jack parachute, it is a reference to another Bond film, The Spy Who Loved Me.
+Many musical cues throughout the episode also reference to the music of the Bond Franchise.
 The ESPY Awards features Lance Armstrong and Fozzie Bear.
-The "Stuff-N-Hug" store at the Springfield Mall is a parody of the Build-a-Bear Workshop chain.
+The "Stuff-N-Hug" store at the Springfield Mall is a parody of the Build-A-Bear Workshop chain.

 A fraction of Jefferson Airplane's "White Rabbit" is heard after Marge sets her purse on fire.
 This episode also marks the third episode of a Fox animated series to deal with the death of a parent shown between 2007 and 2008, with the Family Guy episode, "Peter's Two Dads", and the King of the Hill episode, "Death Picks Cotton" dealing with similar themes, and the killing off of a main character's parent, Francis Griffin in the former, and Cotton Hill in the latter.